Return Your Bowdoin Laptop or iPad to the Tech Hub

 • What should I do before bringing my device to the Tech Hub for return?

-• I’m leaving Bowdoin—what is the process to turn in my computer or iPad?
+• I am leaving Bowdoin — what is the process for turning in my computer or iPad?

 • Do I need to include the charger and accessories when I return a device?